AnyLog-co/documentation/using grafana.md

 ## Modifying the default behaviour

-Updating the ***Additional JSON Data*** section will provide additional information to the query process.
+Updating the ***Additional JSON Data*** section provides additional information to the query process.
 The information provided overrides the default behaviour and can pull data from any database managed by AnyLog (as long as the user maintains valid permissions).
-The additional information is provided using a JSON script and the user can specify anyone of the following elements:
+The additional information is provided using a JSON script with the following attribute names:

 <pre>
-DBMS            - the name of the logical database to use SQL             - a sql statement to use time_column     - the name of the time column in the Time Series format value_column    - the name of the value column in the Time Series format servers         - replacing the relevant servers with a list of destinations servers to satisfy the query. instructions    - additional AnyLog query instructions
+dbms            - the name of the logical database to use sql             - a sql statement to use time_column     - the name of the time column in the Time Series format value_column    - the name of the value column in the Time Series format servers         - replacing the network determined servers with a list of destinations servers to use instructions    - additional AnyLog query instructions
 </pre>